 An internship in the News and Specials department at MTV in New York City changed my life’s course forever.
-A Segment Producer, working in an edit bay deep in the basement of 1515 Broadway, allowed me to sit in on the session, and watch the editor work (on a beta flatbed system- technology long since surpassed.
-I was mesmerized- in awe of the beauty and grace the editor possessed in making the documentary come together.
-His nimble finger’s quick action, and that his vision was translated from brain to screen instantaneously there in the editing room fascinated me.
+A Segment Producer, working in an edit bay deep in the basement of 1515 Broadway, allowed me to sit in on the session, and watch the editor work (on a beta flatbed system- technology long since surpassed).
+I was mesmerized, in awe of the editor’s speed, agility, and grace.
+His nimble finger’s quick action immediately translated his vision from brain to screen.
+It fascinated me.
 I was hooked.

 Finding breaths, rhythms and beats in a scene reward me.
 Watching a script come to life in the editing room, dazzling.
 Drawing in the viewer, crafting emotion, and watching subtleties in delivered lines from one take to the next is fun.
 Incorporating music gracefully is inherent, my favorite past-time meets my present self.
 Funky edits that don’t feel gratuitous will never get old to me.

 I have edited in the offices of MTV, PBS, ABC, Shondaland, Wieden and Kennedy, Bunim and Murray, Nike and Intel, in New York, Hollywood, Portland, Boston, the woods of Massachusetts, as well on a ship circumnavigating the globe.